MPHimperial/mphimperial.github.io/index.md

 You are required to **install R and R studio** before you start your G/MPH.
 Here's what you need to do.
 You will use R for your Statistics module, and (according to topic chosen) for your dissertation.
 Here is R's web page: [https://www.r-project.org/about.html](https://www.r-project.org/about.html)).

 **Instructions for installing R and R studio.
-[Video instructuions are here: Free R Tutorial - R Basics - R Programming Language Introduction](https://www.udemy.com/course/r-basics/)** (no need to pay - enroll for free)
+[Video instructions are here: Free R Tutorial - R Basics - R Programming Language Introduction](https://www.udemy.com/course/r-basics/)** (no need to pay - enroll for free)

 ### Installing R
 Download and install R (the most recent available - currently version 4.2.1) from the CRAN. **[https://cran.r-project.org/](https://cran.r-project.org/)**